-Probing the USDA phytochemical database once again on Labor Day 2007, he found that rosemary has now been reported to contain nearly a dozen aromatic compounds potentially active against AChE (acetylcholine esterase).
+Probing the USDA phytochemical database, he found that rosemary was reported to contain nearly a dozen aromatic compounds potentially active against AChE (acetylcholine esterase).

-Dr. Duke shares more about that memory from three years ago.
+Dr. Duke shares more about that memory.
 “On that same day I heard, at least thrice, a commercial broadcast on NBC telling listeners that Aricept® (donepezil HCl), the most heavily promoted of synthetic anti-Alzheimer’s drugs, probably modifies a neurotransmitter involved in Alzheimer’s.
 But Aricept® consists only of a single AChE inhibitor, and it’s synthetic and unnatural; rosemary contains nearly a dozen!!”

 In addition to its benefits to memory and cognition, herbs like rosemary also contain thousands of phytochemicals that have other positive effects on health.
 In addition, aromatic herbs like rosemary will also produce an attractive aroma in the otherwise depressing environment that Alzheimer’s can often induce.